netvl/scala-guidelines/Readme.md

 ### Dependency injection

-Dependency injection is wide range of practices related to how different parts of the program are combined together.
+Dependency injection is a wide range of practices related to how different parts of the program are combined together.
 Usually it boils down to how classes get instances of each other.
+In its simplest form dependency injection means passing dependencies of a class to this class from "outside", e.g. by passing their instances through the constructor.
+However, there are dependency injection frameworks which allows declarative description of the object graph.

 Compared to Java, manual dependency injection in Scala is much more convenient, because there is no need to manually create fields and declare constructors.
 Moreover, factories are naturally modeled using functions.
 Here are examples from the Twitter's Effective Scala, they display a perfectly valid approach to structuring the program: